 Please send any questions or comments to @ firstname.lastname@example.org

-We are looking for cheerful, intelligent, outgoing team players who enjoy talking on the phone with people from around the world.
-Responsibilities include telephone reservations, filing, data entry, responding to e-mail inquiries, inventory control, checking in guests, handling money and cleaning office space.
-These positions are available at all three of our offices: Summit County, Idaho Springs, and Buena Vista.
+We are looking for cheerful, intelligent, and outgoing team players who enjoy talking on the phone with people from around the world.
+Responsibilities include telephone reservations, filing, data entry, responding to email inquiries, inventory control, checking in guests, handling money, and cleaning office space.
+These positions are available at our Idaho Springs and Glenwood Springs basecamps.

 Requirements for position:

 Position dates: Job starts in Mid May and goes through Labor Day Weekend.

 We are looking for new and experienced office staff to welcome our guests as they check in for their various activities.
 Responsibilities include handling waivers, money, data entry, inventory control, checking in guests and cleaning the office space.
 Candidates should understand risk management, be organized, have an eye for detail and enjoy working in a fast-paced and busy environment.
 These positions are available in both Glenwood Springs and Idaho Springs, CO.